 Cultivation of Bottle Gourd in India

-Material and Method for Bottle guard Cultivation:
+Material and Method for Bottle Gourd Cultivation:

 The bottle gourd is a climbing crop that takes two to four months to mature.
-Its physiology includes leaves that are dark green until they are dried up from aging, single flowers that are a pale, chalky white color, and fruits that vary in shape and size according to the variety.
+Its physiology includes leaves that are dark green until they are dried up from ageing, single flowers that are a pale, chalky white color, and fruits that vary in shape and size according to the variety.

 Climate and Soil: